crashoverride777/swifty-receipt-validator/README.md

         // Transaction is in queue, user has been charged.
 Client should complete the transaction. let productId = transaction.payment.productIdentifier

-        receiptValidator.validatePurchase(withId: productId, sharedSecret: nil) { result in switch result {
+        receiptValidator.validatePurchase(forProductId: productId, sharedSecret: nil) { result in switch result {

            case .success(let response):
                  defer {
-                    // Complete the transaction only after validation was successful
+                    // IMPORTANT: Complete the transaction ONLY after validation was successful
                     // if validation error e.g due to internet, the transaction will stay in pending state
                     // and than can/will be resumed on next app launch queue.finishTransaction(transaction)